 Dueling reality information ecosystems, worldview rigidity, and the power of propaganda may be considered the root problem from which we have birthed every crisis we now face.
 Solving it is prerequisite for progress … perhaps even prerequisite for halting our devolution.

 I tried every way I could think of to get John’s attention.
 I even resorted to gimmicks after noticing a watermelon sitting atop his kitchen island one day.
-The watermelon is noticeably absent in these images; but, perhaps, you’ll get a good idea of how the idea would manifest.
+The watermelon is noticeably absent in these images; but, perhaps, you’ll get a glimpse of how the idea would manifest.

 I wanted one of his dogs